Official Tournament Entry Form and Rules Effective Jan 1, 2019

 20. PATCHES AND\OR SIGNAGE: TBF encourages the use of patches, logos and other signage to promote various sponsors.
 Realizing we are in a television media\sponsorship field that MAY sometimes restrict the use of such signage, etc. that promote or advertise products, TBF reserves the right to RESTRICT THE USE OF SUCH SIGNAGE, with as much advance notice as possible.

-21. STANDINGS & STATE TEAM QUALIFICATION: Standing will be based on your official weight of the team’s best 4 tournament weights out of the 5 state qualifying tournaments (Best 4 out of 5).
-The top five (5) teams based on the previous statement will qualify for the State Team.
-The sixth (6th) place team will be the State Team Alternates.
-To qualify for the State Team you must fish 4 out of the 5 state qualifying tournaments.
+21. STANDINGS & STATE TEAM QUALIFICATION: Standing will be based on your official weight of the team’s best 5 tournament weights out of the 6 state qualifying tournaments (Best 5 out of 6 ).
+The top five ( 6 ) teams based on the previous statement will qualify for the State Team.
+The seventh (7th) place team will be the State Team Alternates.
+To qualify for the State Team you must fish 3 out of the 6 state qualifying tournaments.
 All ties will be settled utilizing rules from Section 18 (TIES).
 Under no circumstances shall an individual be allowed to attempt to qualify for a state team in more than one state in the same qualifying year.
 Anyone qualifying or attempting to qualify through more than one state for the same Federation National Championship shall be removed from this and possibly all future state teams.
 Because this is a TBF national rule not a STATE rule, you can also be removed from another state's team.
-Participants may only use a substitution at one (1) tournament during the year (5 Qualifying TX’s) Substitutions must be a FLW/MD-TBF Member and approved by the TX.
-Director.
-You may fish solo with the approval of the TX.
-Director

 No substitutions will be allowed for the LCQ